 Lets talk genetics.
 One explanation for why some people exhibit more ADD symptoms (and are more likely to get the ADD diagnosis) is that they may have a variant in the COMT enzyme.
 COMT (standing for Catechol-O-methyl transferase if you must know) breaks down the excitatory neurotransmitters: epinepthrine, norepinephrine and dopamine.
 If you have a variance in this enzyme, these excitatory neurotransmitters hang around in your synapses longer and can promote hyperactivity, short attention, anxiety and hypervigalance.
 See below.

 We all experience ordinary and predictable stressful events (e.g. disagreements, bills, phone calls, traffic jams) that amount to stressful stimuli and lead to the production of catecholamines.
 One of the differences in people with genetic COMT defects is that the neurotransmitters spawned from the stimuli can easily pile up make little things amount to nerve-jangling “emergencies”.
 I think this is part of what is going on with at least a subset of ADD patients.
-The supplements SAMe (S-adenosyl methionine) can help support people with COMT mutations.
-If you also have a genetic variant of the MTHFR gene, then methyl-folate (a more advanced form of the vitamin folic acid) can help.
+The supplement L-Theanine (2×100 mg lozenges) can significantly reduce that “familiar state of alarm” for people with COMT mutations, and help them find a new state of mental-emotional ease.
+If you also have a genetic variant (SNP) of the MTHFR or MTRR gene, then methylation support (methyl-folate, methyl-B12, B6-P5P) may help.
 There’s more, much more, but this begins to show the advantages of testing your genetics.